-Commentary: This definition is added as a preferred way to refer to the structural deficiency of interest in Chapter A4 and the subject of required seismic retrofit work within SHOP.
+Commentary: This definition, given in OMC Section 15.27.150, is added as a preferred way to refer to the structural deficiency of interest in Chapter A4 and the subject of mandatory seismic retrofit.

 - The definition simplifies and clarifies the Chapter A4 terminology.
-Chapter A4 and these Requirements call for consideration of whole stories, but Chapter A4 only defines its critical deficiencies in terms of wall lines and does not clearly recognize complexities posed by sloped sites (e.g. the target story might not be the ground story, and a building might have more than one target story).
-That said, any story that contains a soft wall line, a weak wall line, or an open-front wall line as defined in Chapter A4 would normally be considered a target story. - Because the definition is not quantitative, it usefully relies on the judgment of voluntary participants in SHOP and their consultants; any building accepted for participation in the program should be considered to have a qualifying target story. - By including underfloor areas, the definition avoids confusion about crawl spaces and the code definition of "story," especially on sloped sites. - The definition facilitates coordination with similar programs in Berkeley and San Francisco and with an ordinance recently introduced in Oakland.
+Chapter A4 and TB15.27-1 call for consideration of whole stories, but Chapter A4 only defines its critical deficiencies in terms of wall lines and does not clearly recognize complexities posed by sloped sites (e.g. the target story might not be the ground story, and a building might have more than one target story).
+That said, any story that contains a soft wall line, a weak wall line, or an open-front wall line as defined in Chapter A4 would normally be considered a target story. - Because the definition is not quantitative, it usefully relies on the judgment of engineers or other qualified design professionals; Step 1, described in the Compliance Deadlines table above, offers each owner noticed by the City an opportunity to demonstrate that the building in question has no target stories or wood frame target stories. - By including underfloor areas, the definition avoids confusion about crawl spaces and the building code definition of "story," especially on sloped sites. - The definition facilitates coordination with similar programs in Berkeley and San Francisco and with Oakland's HMGP-funded SHOP program.